vineethkumarv/sv-wiki/Control-Flow.md

             x = 2'b01;
             case(x)
             00 : $display("Value of x = %0b", x);
-            01 : $display("Value of x = %0b",x);
+            // 01 : $display("Value of x = %0b",x);
             10 : $display("Value of x = %0b",x);
             11 : $display("Value of x = %0b" ,x);
             default : $display("Value of x is not find");
             endcase

-In the above example,  here expression= "x" should match one of the case items.
-In this '01' value is given to the x so the case item '01' is matched with the expression = 'x'.
-This will print the value of x = 1
+In the above example,  here expression= "x" should match one of the case items but here no condition is true.
+In this '01' value is given to the x so the case item '01' is not matched with the expression = 'x'.
+Then default get executes.
+If none of the conditions is true then the default statement gets executed .

 **Flowchart:**